Blog

 There are plenty of other movies I’ve found almost unbearable to watch but which were well worth the effort.
 Here are a few:

-- Slumdog Millionaire (full movie, Youtube): set in India: about poverty, child abuse and the capacity for human kindness, love and goodness despite all odds.
+• Slumdog Millionaire: set in India: about poverty, child abuse and the capacity for human kindness, love and goodness despite all odds.

-- The Roundup – Trailer: I’ve watched a lot of movies about The Holocaust but this one hit me harder and more personally than most.
+• The Roundup – Trailer: I’ve watched a lot of movies about The Holocaust but this hit me harder than most.
 It shows the French government’s collusion with the German Nazis which resulted in many thousands of men, women and children being gassed.

 Back To Blog